pquiring/javaforce/readme.txt

 FFM Support
 -----------
-JNI methods are being converted to FFM (Foreign Function & Memory API).
+Javaforce now support using FFM (Foreign Function & Memory API) to access native functions instead of JNI.
 You can call FFM.disable() to revert to JNI.
-Current progress:
-  Completed:
-   - OpenGL
-   - OpenCL
-   - Camera
-   - PCap
-   - Media
-   - ComPort
-   - MonitorFolder
-   - Speex
-   - UI
-   - GPIO + I2C

-  TODO:
-   - VM (35 funcs)
-   - misc functions

 Graal Support
 -------------